 If you’re ever near Third Beach on a sunny Tuesday evening in the summer, don’t be surprised to hear drumming and to see hundreds if not thousands of people at the beach.

-On days with sunshine and expected sunsets, and mainly only then, from May until September, folk gather with their djembes drums for some jamming, and crowds of people gather to watch and enjoy the vibes.
+On days with sunshine and expected sunsets from May until September, folks gather with their djembes drums for some jamming.
+Large crowds of people will gather to watch and enjoy the vibes as well.

 Click Brahm’s Tams Drum Circle for more information.

 Third Beach Video